How Much RAM Can My Laptop Actually Support?

 Published by Nyau Wai Hoe - Updated on

-Wanting to boost your laptop’s speed?
-Adding more RAM could be a big help.
-But first, you need to figure out how much RAM your laptop can actually support.
-Different laptops can handle different amounts of RAM, and it’s super important to know your laptop’s limit to avoid any headaches later.
-This guide will walk you through some easy ways to find out how much RAM your laptop can handle if you’re using Windows OS.
+If you’re looking to slightly boost the speed of your laptop so it can work with more programs simultaneously (multi-tasking), you can consider adding more RAM to it.
+But before doing that, you have to first figure out how much RAM your laptop can actually support.
+Different laptops can handle different amounts of RAM, and it’s utterly important to really know your laptop’s limit to avoid any headaches or wasting money later.
+This guide will show you how to find out how much RAM your laptop can handle if you’re using Windows OS.

 Also see: Checking Motherboard Max RAM Speed (MHz) & Capacity